 Where this tier shines:

 - Wholesale buyers want you.
-At 10+ sows, you can sign supply contracts with palengke buyers, lechon shops, and even small integrators.
+At 10+ sows you can sign supply deals with palengke buyers, lechon shops, and small integrators.
 Predictable demand.

 Where this tier breaks:

 - Management complexity.
-Record-keeping becomes non-optional.
-Without sow records, you can't tell which sows are productive and which are eating feed for nothing.
+Record-keeping stops being optional.
+Without sow records you can't tell which sows are productive and which are eating feed for nothing.

 - Biosecurity stakes are huge.
-ASF in a 10-sow herd is a ₱500,000 loss.
-Investment in fencing, foot baths, vehicle disinfection, and quarantine pens isn't optional.
+ASF in a 10-sow herd is a half-million-peso loss.
+Fencing, foot baths, vehicle disinfection, and quarantine pens stop being optional.

 - Market exposure.
 You can't quietly absorb a price crash at this scale.
-A 3-month liveweight bear market wipes out the year's profit.
-You need a price-risk strategy (contract growing, futures-like supply agreements, or aggressive diversification into weaner sales).
+A 3-month liveweight slump can wipe out the year's profit, so you need a price-risk plan: contract growing, standing supply agreements, or aggressive weaner-sale diversification.

 Who this tier fits: Farmers transitioning from backyard to commercial, OFWs returning home with capital, agribusiness families consolidating operations.
 This is where pig farming becomes a real business, not a sideline.